metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

       links a person to an edition they have typesetted
     * **compiler (see [Wikipedia](https://en.wikipedia.org/wiki/Anthology).)**
       links a person to an edition they have compiled or done compilation work on, commonly, an Anthology The difference between an Author and a Compiler: Generally the Author is the one who came up with the idea, writes the work, uses their own ideas and research.
-A Compiler on the other hand, collects and organizes existing materials, sometimes from several sources, to create a comprehensive whole, but does not necessarily add any new original content (as opposed to the "reconstructed" relationship defined above).
+A Compiler on the other hand, collects and organizes existing materials, sometimes from several sources, to create a comprehensive whole, but does not _necessarily_ add any new original content (as opposed to the "reconstructed" relationship where the author actually *does* some original work).
     * **proofreader (see [Wikipedia](https://en.wikipedia.org/wiki/Proofreading).)**
       links a person to an edition they have proofread
       Example: [Dayna Abel](https://bookbrainz.org/author/5eb369d9-5a73-4e02-a8a5-e43db8b7553e)